 This list isn’t comprehensive. but gives a flavour of the variety of sub-classes.

 How asset classes can reduce systematic risk

-You can reduce systematic risk by combing multiple asset classes together in your portfolio.
+You can manage financial risk by combing multiple asset classes together in your portfolio.
 This is the second part of the science of diversification.

 Asset classes don’t all react in the same way to events.
 For example, in hard times, shares and corporate bonds may fall in value.
 However government bonds may increase in value as investors flock to ‘safe’ investments.
 On the other hand, when an economy is booming central banks raise interest rates.
 In this rosy environment, shares will increase in value as projected dividends increase.
 In reaction to a rate interest rise, however, the value of government bonds will likely fall.

 If two asset classes respond to events by moving in the same direction, they are said to be ‘correlated’.
 If investments move in opposite directions, this is known as a negative correlation.

 Investors want is to allocate their funds to asset classes or sub-asset classes which have two characteristics: